rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 # Playlist

 You are given a playlist of a radio station since its establishment.
-The playlist has a total of \(n\) songs.
+The playlist has a total of $n$ songs.
 What is the longest sequence of successive songs where each song is unique?

 Solution: